 In 2017 there were 10 fatalities and hundreds of serious injuries in Mercer County car accidents.
-Car accidents are always unexpected, so that means that there is not much you can do to be prepared for a car accident.
+Car accidents are always unexpected, so that means that it is not much you can do to be prepared for a car accident.
 You do not save up your PTO in anticipation of a car accident that leaves you with injuries serious enough to cause you to miss work.
 You do not clear your calendar, plan for the childcare you need while you are recovering for your injuries, and you probably do not have a spare vehicle parked in your garage to use until your damaged vehicle is repaired or replaced.
-Our Mercer County car accident attorneys know that car accidents, especially when serious injuries are involved, interrupt your life and leave families feeling overwhelmed and full of anxiety.
+Our car accident attorneys know those car accidents, especially when serious injuries are involved, interrupt your life and leave families feeling overwhelmed and full of anxiety.

 Most people are also not prepared for the expense of steep medical bills and car repairs or replacement.
 Unfortunately, this is how insurance companies frequently get innocent, injured parties to settle quickly and often for an amount that is a fraction of what their claim is actually worth.
-Insurance companies know that car accident victims may be financially strapped, making them more willing to settle quickly.
-Our car accident experts at SMA Law Group recommend that car accident victims do not speak with insurance companies until they have first consulted with a car accident attorney.
+Insurance companies know those car accident victims may be financially strapped, making them more willing to settle quickly.
+Our car accident experts at SMT Legal recommend that car accident victims do not speak with insurance companies until they have first consulted with a car accident attorney.

 Reasons to hire an attorney

 We will help you prove liability and secure compensation.
 We will help to value your claim and weigh that value against the strength of your case in order to effectively negotiate with insurance companies and maximize your compensation.
 When insurance companies are not making reasonable offers, we will discuss the pros and cons of going to trial with you.
 Based on our trial experience, legal knowledge, and our evaluation of the accident facts, we will offer our expert advice as to legal avenues to pursue, but ultimately the decision to accept a settlement or go to trial is up to you.